xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 of the list.
 An intensive, week-long class, like the one that we teach at DHSI, can only begin to address a small part of the larger, complicated puzzle.

+[^ln-versionlink]: Given that we have looked to Software Carpentry for some of the methodology that we employ in the course it should be noted that we do not spend any time on version control via tools such as Git or Mercurial.
+This was done initially so that more time could be spent on programming concepts, hands-on coding work, and unpacking the black box that is the command line.
+The importance of version control for efficient and effective coding via protecting against loss and enabling collaboration with others is recognized and future versions of the course may include it as a consequence.
+As with all training that is already time constrained down to the essentials, the challenge is what to take out to add this in.

 ## 3 Three Locations of Computing

 <!---